 Since I was 12, I could name every plant and flower on our property.
 When I moved to a different climate zone, she came to visit and not only named all of the new flora I had not yet encountered, but taught me how to maintain and help them flourish in the seasons to come.

 That said, my number one criteria in arranging is scent.
 Flowers should smell like flowers!
 I love using Gardenia, Stock, Freesia, Roses, Peonies, Jasmine, and anything else that makes me close my eyes, inhale, and feel nothing but pure bliss.
-I also love looking at an arrangement and seeing the artistry of design – the artist’s intent and thoughtfulness – by displaying cuts and greens in their most astonishing, natural way.
-I am obsessed with the Japanese design called, “Ikebana.”
+I also love looking at an arrangement and seeing the artistry of design – the intent and thoughtfulness – by displaying cuts and greens in their most astonishing, natural way.
+I am obsessed with the Japanese art of Ikebana.
 The arrangements are simple, purposeful, steeped in tradition and symbolism, and absolutely exquisite to behold, despite their minimalist design.
-These are the foundations for which my aesthetic is built upon.
+These are the foundations upon which my aesthetic is built.

 As a professional commercial photographer, a client of mine – a florist – further opened my eyes to the joy of flowers, specifically on the arrangement and display side.
-We worked together for years and I held on to every word of wisdom she shared.
+We've worked together for years and I've held on to every word of wisdom she has shared.
 She was an outstanding mentor and it was the perfect trade.
-I had a rotation of beautiful pieces in my home and many valuable lessons learned about the procurement, preparation and delivery of glorious, long-lasting flowers for clients - in exchange for gorgeous photography and promotion of her work.
+I had a rotation of beautiful pieces in my home and many valuable lessons learned about the purchase, preparation and delivery of glorious, long-lasting flowers for clients - in exchange for photography and promotion of her work.

-I have since moved away and am excited to design with my own unique perspective: flowers that smell divine and force you to pause, say, “Wow..” and enjoy a brief moment of quiet contemplation and appreciation.
+I have since moved away and am excited to design with my own unique perspective, while creating centerpieces that smell divine and force you to pause, say, “Wow..” and enjoy a brief moment of quiet contemplation and appreciation.

-My philosophy is to cherish and showcase botanicals in their most natural state possible.
+My philosophy is to cherish and showcase botanicals in their most natural state, when possible.
 While I love juxtaposition in photography.. mixing tropicals with NW autumnals makes my eyes cross.
-I want to honor flowers within their own season - with their best friends - and arranged in way that glorifies the best possible scenario that they could naturally be found.
+I want to honor flowers within their own season - with their best friends - and arranged in way that glorifies the best possible scenario that they would naturally be found.